-Use of Benchmark The Fund is not managed with reference to a benchmark.
-The performance of the Fund is shown against the performance of funds that are part of the Morningstar Allocation 40-60% Equity category, with both returns and volatility considered in the comparison.
-The Morningstar Allocation 40-60% Equity category has been selected to enable investors to assess the performance of the Fund because it consists of types of funds that are broadly similar to the Fund.
-Many funds sold in the UK (and globally) are grouped into categories by Morningstar, an independent data provider, to help investors to compare funds with broadly similar characteristics.
-Use of Derivatives The Fund may invest in exchange traded and over-the-counter derivatives in accordance with Part C and Part D of Appendix 3.
-In particular, equity index futures may be used to increase or reduce equity exposure and bond index futures may be used with the aim of managing the overall bond duration.
-Currency forward contracts will be used to gain exposure to currencies or with the aim of hedging against movements in the rate of exchange between Sterling and the currency in which the bonds and other assets may be denominated.
-SRRI 4 HSBC Risk Level Explanation The five risk levels are based on volatility bands as defined by HSBC.
+shown against the performance of funds that Equity category, with both returns and vo Morningstar Allocation 40-60% Equity catego assess the performance of the Fund because similar to the Fund.
+Many funds sold in the by Morningstar, an independent data provide broadly similar characteristics.
+Use of Derivatives The Fund may invest in exchange trae accordance with Part C and Part D of Appendence of the similar of managing the overall bond durati .
+Currency forward contracts will be used to gain exposure to currencies or with the aim of schange between Sterling and the currency in SRRI 4 HSBC Risk Level Explanation The five risk levels are based on volatility bands as defined by HSBC.
 Volatility is a measure of investment risk.
 This differs from the SRRI which is scored on a scale of 1 to 7 and calculated using historical price volatility over the last five years.
 The Fund will be managed to operate in line with its risk profile.
-We will use our forward looking expectations for each asset class held in the Fund and combine them to maximise potential returns, typically within a volatility range of 8% - 11%.
+We will use our forward looking expectations for each asset class held in the Fund and combine them to maximise potential returns , typically within a volatility range of 8% - 11%.
 It is important to remember that this is based on forward looking expectations and that the actual volatility of the Fund will depend on market conditions.
 Therefore, there may be periods of time where the volatility of the Fund is higher or lower than the volatility range above.
 Share Classes Currently Offered Retail X Accumulation Income C Accumulation C CTF Accumulation Risk Categories (refer to Section "Risks" on page 31) General Cancellation Efficient Portfolio Management (EPM) and Counterparty Risk Leverage Risk Collateral Risk Fixed Income Securities Currency Exchange Rates Investing in Europe High Yield Smaller Companies Banned Weapons Policy Derivatives Property Hedge Funds Alternative Investments Private Equity Commodities Effect of Initial Charge Suspension of Dealings Liabilities Emerging Markets Unregulated Funds